pixelastic/blog.pixelastic.com/app/_posts/2016-05-27-fake-user-profiles.md

 }
 ```

-And the [full
-dataset][4] can be downloaded from GitHub as well, and a all pictures referenced
+And the [full dataset][4] can be downloaded from GitHub as well, and all
-in the list are also available in the repo.
+pictures referenced in the list are also available in the repo.

 [1]: https://randomuser.me
 [2]: https://www.algolia.com